Slant

 • Oregon womens’ basketball scored another big feature in The New York Times sports section, May 31.
 Sedona Prince, the outspoken player fighting for equal facilities for women players, was profiled for her gutsy advocacy.
 Coach Kelly Graves was quoted: “How blessed am I to be coaching a young woman like her?”
 Prince and Sabrina Ionescu, now with the New York Liberty, are both stars with Times sports writers and Duck fans.

 • State Sen. Betsy Johnson is the latest name to be gossiped about for the Oregon governor’s race in 2022.
 Rumor is that the conservative Democrat will run as an Independent, thus avoiding the primary.
-Nobody, including Johnson, has officially announced plans to run, but as we mentioned in a recent Slant, the names we’ve heard tossed out so far include Treasurer Tobias Reid, Attorney General Ellen Rosenblum, Multnomah County Chair Deborah Kafoury and Labor Commissioner Val Hoyle.
+Nobody, including Johnson, has officially announced plans to run, but as we mentioned in a recent Slant, the names we’ve heard tossed out so far include Treasurer Tobias Read, Attorney General Ellen Rosenblum, Multnomah County Chair Deborah Kafoury and Labor Commissioner Val Hoyle.